sabra williams

 Actor + Teaching Artist + Speaker

-Sabra Williams has received international acclaim for her work as an actor, host and founding director of The Actors' Gang Prison Project, including being named by President Obama a, “Champion of Change” in 2016, and being honored with a British Empire Medal for services to the Arts & Prison Reform by Queen Elizabeth in 2018.
+Sabra Williams has received international acclaim for her work as an actor and activist, including being named by President Obama a, “Champion of Change” in 2016, and being honored with a British Empire Medal by Queen Elizabeth in 2018 for services to the Arts and prison reform.

-She is currently a member of The Independent Shakespeare Company, LA ensemble..
+Sabra is a member of The Independent Shakespeare Company, LA ensemble.

-Sabra grew up in theatrical family, her mother is a Director, her step-father a Playwright.
+Sabra grew up in a theatrical family, her mother is a Director, her step-father a Playwright.
 As a young child sitting on the side of the stage, she realized that the magic of the theatre was something beyond entertainment and has the potential to be life-changing.
-As an artist Sabra understood the responsibility to both change the narrative around the importance of the Arts in our culture and to ensure access for all.
-When she joined The Actors' Gang and started The Prison Project, her philosophy grew legs and has been the turning point for thousands of people who are, or were, incarcerated.
-She's also a respected, in-demand, kick-ass actor with an extensive resume on stage and screen.
+As an artist Sabra understands the responsibility to both change the narrative around the importance of the Arts in our culture and to ensure access for all.
+When she co-founded Creative Acts, her philosophy grew legs and her work has been the turning point for thousands of people who are, or were, incarcerated.
+She's also a respected, in-demand classically trained actor with an extensive resume on stage and screen.

 Sabra is a Rockefeller Resident Fellow and speaks at Universities across the country.
 She has given three TEDx talks and is a visiting lecturer at UCLA and Adjunct Professor at USC.
-Her areas of expertise are the Arts, creativity and play, social justice, criminal justice reform, racial and social equity, incarceration, rehabilitation and reentry and the intersection of mental health, tech and creativity.
+Her areas of expertise are the Arts, creativity and play, social justice, restorative ways to deal with serious harm, racial and social equity, incarceration, rehabilitation and reentry and the intersection of mental health, tech and creativity.

 She is currently writing a book about her work called, ‘Beauty In The Beast: The Power of the Arts Behind Bars’.